 Finding hygge on the North Yorkshire coast

-Part two: Shelter - by guest blogger Clare Gogerty
+Part one: The natural world - by guest blogger Clare Gogerty

 Clare stayed at Castle House in Runswick Bay, one of the handpicked range of Romantic Cottage Holidays properties.

 - Looking after